esdeguzman/coffee-cart/README.md

 1. Download the project.
 2. Run `npm install`.
-3. Run `npm run dev` to start a local server.
+3. Run `npm run dev:all` to start a local server.